IBM/telco-network-cloud-drivers/content/installation/lm/production/configuration/security.md

     managerPassword: lmadmin # modify this with your custom password
 ```

-### LM API Administration User
+### TNCO API Administration User

-In order to administer Client Credentials in LM, the system is setup with some default Client Credential.
+In order to administer Client Credentials in TNCO, the system is setup with some default Client Credential.
 These can be modified or added to by declaring values in the custom Helm values file as follows (change only the clientId and clientSecret, leaving grantTypes and roles as shown below):

 ```yaml
 configurator: